-Are You Afraid Your Body Isn’t Beautiful After an Accident or Surgery? and The Scar Project
+Are You Afraid Your Body Isn’t Beautiful After an Accident or Surgery?
+(Body Image Issues)

 Today I received a comment that made my heart ache.
 Melanie read Ruby’s story in our Love Your Body Now series and wrote this:

-The photos cross over from helping breast cancer survivors to helping all women with body image issues.
+The photos extend beyond helping breast cancer survivors, to helping all women with body image issues.
 They remind me, yet again, there are many forms that Beauty takes.